Top Ten Best Kansas Albums

 11 Power

-Although it is technically Streets 2.0, Power brought Kansas back to thepublic with some great songs including the rock masterpiece that is Silhouettes in Disguise, Power, the very 80s love song All I Wanted, the instrumental Musicatto, and the acoustic ballad Taking in the View.
+Although it is technically Streets 2.0, Power brought Kansas back to the public with some great songs, including the rock masterpiece Silhouettes in Disguise, the title track Power, the very '80s love song All I Wanted, the instrumental Musicatto, and the acoustic ballad Taking in the View.

 12 In the Spirit of Things

 This is a brilliant album.
-Phil Ehart said once that it was one of Kansas' best.
-Some fans might say that what makes Kansas great is their unique prog rock music reflected in albums such as Leftoverture rather than this more mainstream AOR style.
-However, there is no denying this a quality album, well produced and with many great tunes. "ghosts" and "Bells of Saint James"are my fave songs on the album.
+Phil Ehart once said that it was one of Kansas' best.
+Some fans might argue that what makes Kansas great is their unique prog rock music, as reflected in albums like Leftoverture, rather than this more mainstream AOR style.
+However, there is no denying that this is a quality album, well-produced and featuring many great tunes.
+"Ghosts" and "Bells of Saint James" are my favorite songs on the album.
 I would put this in the top 5!

-Forgot to mention that the virtuoso guitarist Steve Morse plays on this album (as well as the "Power" album) - another factor which makes this album great!
+Forgot to mention that the virtuoso guitarist Steve Morse plays on this album (as well as the "Power" album) - another factor that makes this album great!

 13 Drastic Measures